onsenix12/evonik-dashboard/README.md

 - Add real data sources or APIs by replacing the simulated event broadcasters.
 - Customize the design system by modifying `shared-styles.css` for consistent branding across all pages.
 - Persist event history by storing an array of events instead of transient keys.
+- Add more widgets and charts by using Chart.js (already included in pages where needed).

 ---